Woman's Missionary Union: New headquarters

 In 1984, the national headquarters moved once again to New Hope Mountain on U.S. Highway 280, just outside the Birmingham city limits.

 In 1985, New Hope was created for the publication of products designed to reach a wider audience.
 In 1995, more changes were made to the WMU organizations and magazine publications.
 Baptist Women and Baptist Young Women were included in a new organization called Women on Mission.

 At this time, Royal Service magazine was replaced by Missions Mosaic.
 Three new mission organizations were introduced in 1995 as well: Adults on Mission, Youth on Mission, and Children in Action.

 WMU today

 Since its beginning in 1888, WMU has become the largest Protestant missions organization for women in the world, with a membership of approximately 1 million.
 WMU's main purpose is to educate and involve adults, youth, children, and preschoolers in the cause of Christian missions.
 Although originally geared towards women, girls, and preschoolers, both genders are active participants in WMU organizations and ministries today.
 These ministries are: Baptist Nursing FellowshipSM, Christian Women's Job Corps, International InitiativesSM, Missionary Housing, Project HELPSM, Pure Water, Pure LoveSM, Volunteer ConnectionSM, and WorldCraftsSM.

+By 2018, WMU supported over 7,000 missionaries in 109 countries.

+In 2023, the WMU was based in Birmingham, Alabama and had a membership of almost 1 million people; as an auxiliary group, it is independent of SBC governance.